How To Mix Resin: Step by Step

 1. Room Temperature Matters:

-Ensure both the resin and hardener are at room temperature before mixing.
+Both the resin and hardener should be at room temperature before mixing.
 Cold materials can lead to incomplete mixing and curing issues.
 Place them in a controlled environment for a consistent and smooth resin process.

 2. Stir Slowly to Minimize Bubbles: